steadows/Data-Science-Portfolio/Wine AI/README.md

 ## Acknowledgments

-Grateful to my project partners **Steve Meadows** and **Brooke Walters** for an outstanding collaboration this semester.
+Grateful to my project partners **Lauryn Davis** and **Brooke Walters** for an outstanding collaboration this semester.
 Huge thanks to **Zach DeBruine** for your consistent guidance, feedback, and support throughout the course.